billyiad/superstore-sales-analysis/README.md

 | Bookcases | -$3,473 |
 | Supplies | -$1,189 |

-Tables alone account for the majority of sub-category losses and should be reviewed for pricing or discontinuation.
+Tables alone account for the majority of sub category losses and should be reviewed for pricing or discontinuation.

 ### 5. Consumer Segment Leads Profit
 The Consumer segment contributes the highest profit among all customer segments, making it the primary target for retention and upsell strategies.